ZahidHasan/zahidhasan.github.io/_posts/2023-02-11-awsome-insider-journey-of-android-1.md

 Here's a comparison between ADB and Fastboot:

--ADB is a versatile tool that allows you to send commands to your Android device over a USB connection or over the network.
+- ADB is a versatile tool that allows you to send commands to your Android device over a USB connection or over the network.
--It is primarily used for debugging purposes, but can also be used to install apps, copy files to and from the device, and perform various other tasks.
+- It is primarily used for debugging purposes, but can also be used to install apps, copy files to and from the device, and perform various other tasks.
--ADB requires the device to be in an unlocked state and have developer options enabled.
+- ADB requires the device to be in an unlocked state and have developer options enabled.

--Fastboot is a protocol used to flash firmware images to Android devices.
+- Fastboot is a protocol used to flash firmware images to Android devices.
--It is used to flash partitions on the device, such as the bootloader, recovery, system, or vendor images.
+- It is used to flash partitions on the device, such as the bootloader, recovery, system, or vendor images.
--Unlike ADB, Fastboot requires the device to be in a bootloader or fastboot mode.
+- Unlike ADB, Fastboot requires the device to be in a bootloader or fastboot mode.
 This means the device must be turned off and restarted in a specific way to enter fastboot mode.
--Fastboot is often used to install custom ROMs or recover bricked devices.
+- Fastboot is often used to install custom ROMs or recover bricked devices.

 In conclusion, ADB and Fastboot are two different tools used for different purposes, but they are both essential for developers and advanced users who want to customize their Android devices.